Khaldunia High School: Criticism

 Khaldunia High School is classified as a high-cost private school.
-In December 2018, the Supreme Court of Pakistan passed an order that forced such schools to reduce any fees in excess of than Rs.
+In December 2018, the Supreme Court of Pakistan passed an order that forced such schools to reduce any fees over Rs.
 5,000 by 20 per cent.
 The order was passed on the insistence of protesting parents who stated that private schools were charging 'extortionary' fees, and subjecting them to arbitrary increases.
-Khaldunia has also been criticised for the decline of their educational standards since their inception.
-Critics have noted flaws such as visible favouritism among teachers and deteriorating facilities.